urrahaha/stable-diffusion-webui-reForge/README.md

 # Important: We have 2 principal branches: main and dev_upstream.

 * main: Has all the possible upstream changes from A1111, should be more stable if coming from stock Forge/A1111.
+It may be missing some new features related to the comfy backend (from 2024-01 and onwards when it's not samplers or model managament).
 * dev_upstream: Has all the possible upstream changes from A1111 and all possible backend upstream changes from Comfy.
 For now it's a bit faster than main.
-It can be unstable, but it will have new features, more supported models, and such.
+It can be unstable.
+It has some new features, optimizations, etc. Also (WIP, not yet) being able to support new model types as SD3, SD Cascade, AuraFlow, etc.

 # Controlnet is more updated on the dev_upstream branch